 Why Southeast Asia is the new startup hub

 We are all familiar with the startup worlds of Berlin, Stockholm and Silicon Valley, but where do we look for Asia’s startup hub?
-You might want to switch your gaze away from the skyscrapers of Hong Kong, the busy commute routines in Tokyo, and the yet too uncertain landscape of Russia.
-Southeast Asia could be your much-overlooked getaway into Asia, and here are some reasons why.
+You might want to switch your gaze away from the skyscrapers of Hong Kong, Tokyo, and Russia.
+Southeast Asia could be your much-overlooked gateway into Asia, and here are some reasons why.